Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

-\begin{proof}[Proof of \cref{thm:main_precise}] \cref{lem:conv_in_law} proves that $\int \tilde f(x) \bar h^\d_{\ext}(x) \vol(x)$ converges in law under $\Ptemp$ and in the sense of all moments, and is measurable with respect to $\cT$.
-Furthermore, since the limit of $\cT^\d$ is independent of the graph sequence chosen (subject to the assumptions in \cref{sec:setup} and \cref{assumption_precise}), so is the limit of the first two coordinates. \end{proof}
+converges in law and in the sense of moment under $\Ptemp$, as desired.
+Furthermore, since the limit of $\cT^\d$ is independent of the chosen graph sequence (subject to the assumptions in \cref{sec:setup}), so is the limit of $\int \tilde f(x) \bar h^\d_{\ext}(x) \vol(x)$. \end{proof}

-\begin{remark} In fact, it is easy to see that the convergence in \cref{thm:main_precise} can be upgraded to specifically include information about the instanton component.
-More precisely, using \cref{lem:instanton_global} and \cref{L:convergence_instanton} we obtain the following.
+\begin{remark} In fact, with some more work, the convergence in \cref{thm:main_precise} can be upgraded to specifically include information about the instanton component.
+More precisely, using \cref{lem:instanton_global} we obtain the following.

 Take an ordered finite set of continuous simple loops which forms the basis of the first homology group of $M'$, all endowed with a fixed orientation.
 Let $\mathsf H^\d \in \R^{4g+2b-4}$ denote the vector of height differences along these loops (i.e., for each such loop, record the height accumulated by going along the loop once in the prescribed orientation).
 Consider the one-form